CoreDumpSoftware/Ticketmaster-SDK/README.md

 The <a href="http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/">Discovery API</a> can accept query parameters for different endpoints.
 To allow pass this query parameters was created <code>BaseQuery</code> which have <code>QueryParameters</code> property.

-For adding this parameters you just need create new instance of BaseQuery class and add them to this property use the rules what described in Method description for Api.
+For adding this parameters you just need create new instance of IDiscoveryApiRequest, IDiscoveryApiGetRequest interface.
+In this solution have implementations for this interfaces.
+The SearchAttractionsRequest, SearchClassificationsRequest, SearchEventsRequest, SearchVenuesRequest classes.
+Use method <code> AddQueryParameter </code> to add query properties use the rules what described in Method description for Api.
 Example for <a href="http://developer.ticketmaster.com/products-and-docs/apis/discovery/v2/#srch-events-v2">Search Events</a> method is:

 ```C#
 var key = "size";